GWU-Sweden/gwu-sweden.org/agm2022/index.md

 #### GWU International

 GWU International has merged back into one big org instead of two separate ones.
-They have invited us to join, but we have not been able to spend any effort or time on this unfortunately as it requires changing our bylaws which is time consuming.
+They have invited us to join, but we have not been able to spend any effort or time on this unfortunately as it requires changing our bylaws which is too time consuming at the moment.

 #### Members